rjkviegas/skills-workshops/week-1/oop_1/INSTRUCTIONS.md

 ## Starter (15 minutes)

+### Why OO + TDD?

+Let's you build large systems by moving in tiny, obvious steps.

+### Build a calculator without classes

 Create a public repo and initialize RSpec within.
 Build out a rudimentary calculator _without using classes_.
 An example is available on the master branch for this directory.

 While building, you should define (and elicit definitions for):